-Employment practices liability insurance (EPLI) will help your business cover the costs of an employment-related lawsuit.
+Employment practices liability insurance (EPLI) can help your business cover the costs of an employment-related lawsuit.
 Typically these policies will help you if a prospective, current, or former employee brings charges against your company for discrimination or wrongful termination.
 These lawsuits can be extremely expensive, and even if your business did nothing wrong and the claim has no grounds, you still have to pay to prove it.
 Even small businesses are susceptible to employment-related lawsuits, so you may want to consider EPLI.

 Cyber liability insurance